kenmanga666/Taskmanager/README.md

     - Remove subtasks from a task.

 > [!NOTE]
 > The Task Manager will save the tasks in a json file named after the category you chose.
-The task are automatically saved when you add or edit a task and also when you quit it.
+The task are automatically saved when you add, remove or edit a task and also when you quit it.

 ## Features inside the Speedy Manager

 The Speedy Manager is a faster version of the Task Manager where you can add tasks without having to enter the task's category file.

 > [!IMPORTANT]